All Episodes

 So when did you test positive?

-Look, I'm not gonna tell you what to do because I don't play doctor.
+Look, I'm not going to tell you what to do because I don't play doctor.

-If if it if I were you in your position, I can say that the advice given by the doctors yesterday, the advice that they gave to one of my best friends on Saturday, the advice they gave last week to another friend who was unvaccinated in Georgia, and his wife and then two kids, they all got it.
+If I were you in your position, I can say that the advice given by the doctors yesterday, the advice that they gave to one of my best friends on Saturday, the advice they gave last week to another friend who was unvaccinated in Georgia and his wife and then two kids, they all got it.

 You need to check with your own doctor.